ekdevdes/common-comps/README.md

 ...options...
 </select>
 ```
+The space after the comma between option and the case of the option names don't matter.

 ### Styling
 This plugin was designed to be completely customizable via CSS.
 A few styles need be applied by default to get the custom dropdown looking like a dropdown menu but you can override almost all of these pre-defined styles with your own.
 Additionally, Below is a list of selectors and what they affect